Illustrating an error in "An equivalent condition for a uniform space to be coverable": Uniform openness

-It is easy to see that for a chain connected space, coverability implies uniform joinability.
-In \cite{P}, a proof is offered that a chain connected uniformly joinable space is coverable.
-This section contains an example that serves as a counterexample to the proofs of both Propositions 9 and 10 in \cite{P} and points out an error in the proof of Proposition 9.

-Before giving the counterexample, let us see that the hypothesis of Proposition 10 is equivalent to the space being uniformly joinable chain connected.
-In our language, the hypotheses is that $X$ is a chain connected uniform space such that for every entourage $E$ of $X$ the projection $\pi_E:GP(X,x_0)\to (X_E,x_0)$ has uniformly open image in $(X_E,x_0)$.
+In \cite{P}, a proof is offered that a locally uniformly joinable chain connected space is coverable.
+Let us see that the hypothesis of Proposition 10 in \cite{P} is equivalent to the space being locally uniformly joinable chain connected.
+The hypotheses is that $X$ is a chain connected uniform space such that for every entourage $E$ of $X$, the projection $\phi_E:\widetilde X\to X_E$ has uniformly open image in $X_E$.
+We first give the definition of uniformly open.
+Recall that given an entourage $E$ of $X$ and a point $x\in X$, $B(x,E)=\{y\in X:(x,y)\in E\}$.

-First recall what it means for a subset of a uniform space to be uniformly open.

-\begin{definition}\cite{P} A subset $A$ of a uniform space $X$ is uniformly open if there is an entourage $E$ of $X$ such that for every $x\in A$, $B(x,E)\subset A$. \end{definition}
+\begin{definition}\cite{P} A subset $A$ of a uniform space $X$ is uniformly open if there is an entourage $E$ of $X$ such that $B(x,E)\subset A$ for all $x\in A$. \end{definition}

 James defines what it means for a map between uniform spaces to be uniformly open.